streamnative/pulsar-hub/logging/flume-ng-sink/master/flume-ng-sink.md

    3. Install the Flume NG sink.

-       1. Go to the docker instance `flume`.
+       1. Go to the Docker instance `flume`.

             ```$xslt
             docker exec -it flume /bin/bash
             ```
-       2. At the docker instance `flume`, use the following command to install the Flume NG sink.
+       2. At the Docker instance `flume`, use the following commands to install the Flume NG sink.

             ```$xslt
             git clone https://github.com/streamnative/flume-ng-pulsar-sink